FluidGroup/Rideau/README.md

 Rideau is a drawer UI similar to what Apple's apps use. (e.g Maps, Shortcuts)

-> ⚠️ Rideau is still in Beta.
-API may have breaking changes in the future.
+> 🚀 Rideau is in release candidate!

 ![](./sample1.gif)
 ![](./sample2.gif)